 All of us regardless of what we believe are animated by the spirit of God, - even 'the ungrateful and the wicked'.
 Jesus told his followers not to judge and to love our neighbors.
 Luke 6:27-42.
 Love thy neighbor.
 Love they black neighbor.
 Love thy gay neighbor.
 Love thy apostate neighbor, etc. In the parable of the Good Samaritan Jesus explains who our neighbors are.
 Luke 10:25-37.
 According to Jesus, 'our neighbors' include enemies and complete strangers.

-What would Jesus say to the Watchtower about how they treat JW's who leave?
-If Jesus were alive today and tried to correct the Watchtower like he corrected the Pharisees 2000 years ago, would Jesus be loved or hated?
+What would Jesus say to the organization about how they treat JW's who leave?
+If Jesus were alive today and tried to correct the organization like he corrected the Pharisees 2000 years ago, would Jesus be loved or hated?
 Would he be welcomed or would he be labelled an 'enemy' of God?